pantheon-systems/drush-config-workflow/INSTALL.md

 ```
 Change `pantheon-sitename` to match the name of your site, and adjust the path to the site and the port number in the URI to suit your preferences.

-3. Check out the code for the Pantheon site.
+iii.
+Check out the code for the Pantheon site.

 Look up your repository's URL on the Pantheon dashboard, or use Terminus to look up the site's UUID:
 ```